 - Loss of engineering time and resources

 According to Stripe’s The Developer Coefficient, engineers spend 33% of their time dealing with technical debt.
-By modernizing their application, organizations can reduce technical debt and put measures in place to acquire less of it in the future.
+By strategically modernizing their applications, organizations can reduce technical debt and put measures in place to acquire less of it in the future.

 For example, a popular way to reduce technical debt is using micro frontends, which divide the application front-end into autonomous groups (micro-apps) to streamline development.
 This affords developers more room for innovation and shortens deployment time.
 Similarly, breaking down app functionality into API-accessible microservices can help you pay your technical debt more incrementally.

-Another popular example of modernizing applications is by decoupling front-end and back-end codebases.
+Another popular way to modernize apps is by decoupling front-end and back-end codebases.
 This is especially useful for web and mobile apps that release frequent updates.
 When front-end and backend developers have less dependency on each other, it encourages faster rollout, reducing project lead time.

 2. Better user experience